fraudrankr/api-docs/source/index.md

 time | no | Time (UTC) of the event since epoch (in seconds) e.g. 1392211854.

 <aside class="notice">
 The `time` parameter is optional, but when provided it must to be in UTC.
+You must use the `time` parameter in order to load historic data into Fraudrankr.
 </aside>

 <aside class="notice">